in-toto/witness/docs/commands.md

       --signer-vault-ttl duration                     Time to live for the generated certificate.
 Defaults to the vault role policy's configured TTL if not provided
-      --signer-vault-url string                       Base url of the Vault instance to connect to -s, --step string                                   Name of the step being run --timestamp-servers strings                     Timestamp Authority Servers to use when signing envelope --trace                                         Enable tracing for the command -d, --workingdir string                             Directory from which commands will run
+      --signer-vault-url string                       Base url of the Vault instance to connect to -s, --step string                                   Name of the step being run -t, --timestamp-servers strings                     Timestamp Authority Servers to use when signing envelope -r, --trace                                         Enable tracing for the command -d, --workingdir string                             Directory from which commands will run
 ```